PharmaLedger-IMI/helm-charts/usecases/new-network/readme.md

 3. storage data used by the blockchain deployment
 4. different annotations or configurations for the deployment

+The structure of this values.yaml file in documented in

 #### Step 4: Install the helm chart

 1. Use the _new-network_ plugin to generate the cryptographic material for the Quorum node.